 Otterhound Temperament and Behavior

 An Otterhound has an easygoing personality.
 One of their most valued traits is loyalty.
 They are dedicated to protecting their family and home.
 Their behavior is a mix of playfulness and overflowing energy.
 Kids who like to run around outdoors are going to be a great match for a fun-loving Otterhound!

 This dog can make itself heard.
 Otterhounds are known for their deep bay or resonant howl.
 They used to make this sound when they found an otter or other prey.
 The mournful sound is designed to travel a very long way!

 The best way to take care of a pet like an Otterhound is to learn as much as possible about its healthcare, dietary, and other basic needs.
 Whether someone wants to purchase an Otterhound puppy or get an adult dog from a rescue organization, being informed is the first step to being an excellent owner.

 Not surprisingly, an Otterhound puppy needs a different diet than an adult dog.
 Both dogs need certain nutrients to maintain good health.
+All dogs prone to bloat need their owners to closely monitor the portions of meals as well as to make sure they don’t eat too fast of eat to close back-to-back with exercise.
 Consider the specifics in their diets:

 Otterhound puppy food: Lean protein contributes to healthy joints, muscles, and tissues.
 Daily intake of protein is essential for a breed prone to hip and elbow dysplasia.
 Fat gives an active Otterhound puppy energy for all of the exploring and running it does.
 Omega 3 fatty acids support eye and brain development in a puppy.
 Fiber gives a puppy help with proper digestion and calcium strengthens bones and teeth.